 - Hold an associate's degree in nursing from a regionally accredited institution or a diploma from an accredited hospital nursing program. - Have completed the following prerequisite college-level courses from a regionally accredited institution.
-Each course must have earned at least two semester credits. - Anatomy and Physiology I and II (8 semester credits recommended) - Chemistry-organic or biochemistry (4 semester credits recommended) - Lifespan Development (3 semester credits recommended) - Microbiology (4 semester credits recommended) - Have earned in the prerequisite science courses a grade of C or better in each of the courses. - □ Submit a current resume that indicates one year of nursing experience. - Complete GENS220: Academic Research Writing or equivalent.

-□ Submit two Admission Reference forms for admission to the nursing program, one from a supervisor and one from a colleague or a previous nursing instructor or professor.
+Each course must have earned at least two semester credits. - Anatomy and Physiology I and II (8 semester credits recommended) - Chemistry-organic or biochemistry (4 semester credits recommended) - Lifespan Development (3 semester credits recommended) - Microbiology (4 semester credits recommended) - Have earned in the prerequisite science courses a grade of C or better in each of the courses. - □ Submit a current resume that includes work experience that indicates a minimum of one year of nursing experience. - □ Complete GENS225: Academic Research and Research Writing or equivalent. - □ Submit two Admission Reference forms for admission to the nursing program, one from a supervisor and one from a colleague or a previous nursing instructor or professor. - Demonstrate character and professional dedication consistent with the role and responsibility of the professional nurse.